CANINE RESCUE YYC (AHCR Society)

 committed permanent homes.
 We take considerable care in finding good matches and educating

 prospective adopters about the responsibilities and costs of bringing a dog into their homes and lives.

-We are a licensed rescue that relies on the time and generosity of our donors.
+We are a non profit rescue that relies on the time and generosity of our donors.
 Contributions of all kinds

 are pivotal to keeping our operations going.
 All donations are gratefully accepted.

 Learn more about how you can help a dog-in-need find their new forever home!

 We have started a GoFundMe to help with the cost of our vet bill.
 If you aren't able to donate financially, please just share our fundraiser.
 You can donate directly in the GoFundMe, send EMT to email@example.com or directly to our vet clinic at firstname.lastname@example.org (please be sure to note on the EMT that it is for Almost Home)